SparebankenVest/flux-diff-action/README.md

 ## Pre-requisite/Assumptions:
 - Runner needs access to the cluster that the flux diff is performed against.
 - Github flow branching strategy.
 Aka the Flux diff is done against the main branch in the git repo (`main`).
+- Assumes that the gitops repo uses the `/tenant` and `/apps` structure.

 ## Usage